mccright/rand-notes/Commercial_Surveillance_Notes.md

 EMX
 https://emxdigital.com

 EMX lives at the intersection of data and media.
 It connects the industry around what matters: maximum ROI.
-Whether you’re a publisher, ad tech provider, advertiser or an agency, you’ll benefit from reduced waste, higher quality inventory, precise targeting, and full transparency.
+Whether you're a publisher, ad tech provider, advertiser or an agency, you'll benefit from reduced waste, higher quality inventory, precise targeting, and full transparency.
 EMX is the culmination of bRealTime and Clearstream.tv into a modern, purpose-built solution.

 To learn more about how we collect and use information for online advertising, please visit https://www.emxdigital.com/privacy/